dbayardAWS/kinesis-labs/immersionDay/Lab2firehose/Part1UI.md

 ![screen](images/Picture23.png)

 * Scroll down to the "Configure triggers" section and fill in the details as mostly shown below.
-Note that if you followed the Lab1 instructions, then your Kinesis stream will be named "initials-taxi-trips" (not nyc-taxi-trips).
+Note that if you followed the Lab1 instructions, then your Kinesis stream will be named "initials-taxi-trips".
 Also note that we will setup the trigger in "Standard" mode which is with "No consumer".
 Click "Add".
 Then scroll up and click "Save".

 ![screen](images/Picture24.png)